These Are The Victims Of The Santa Fe High School Shooting

-(CNN) — There were 10 people shot and killed in Friday’s shooting at Santa Fe High School in Texas.
-At least 13 others were wounded.

-All 10 of those killed have been identified, according to a statement from First Assistant District Attorney Kevin Petroff in Galveston County.
-Initially, authorities said nine students and one teacher were killed.
-They updated that information Saturday, saying two teachers and eight students were killed.
+All the victims have been identified, according to a statement from First Assistant District Attorney Kevin Petroff in Galveston County.
+Thirteen others were injured.

-Houston Texans defensive end JJ Watt has offered to pay for the funerals of the victims, according to a Houston Texans spokeswoman.
+Houston Texans defensive end J.J.
+Watt has offered to pay for the victims’ funerals, according to a Houston Texans spokeswoman.

 Cynthia Tisdale